Multi-FEAT: Multi-Feature Edge Alignment for Targetless Camera-LiDAR Calibration: Introduction

-In this work, we leverage multiple features in the field of view (FOV) of LiDAR for better construction of the edge map, which is a 2D image carrying the edge information of the 3D point cloud.
-Our proposed pipeline that exploits the enriched multi-feature edge map is named Multi-FEAT: Multi-Feature Edge AlignmenT, which is briefly illustrated in Fig \ref{fig:main}.
-The pipeline shows multiple features being extracted from the LiDAR point cloud, after a cylindrical projection, and aligned with the pre-processed camera output, to provide a joint calibration result using only one-shot (or snapshot, or single-shot) information.
-In summary, our key contributions in this work are as follows: \begin{itemize} \item We propose a targetless and unsupervised calibration method called Multi-FEAT, which solves the camera-LiDAR extrinsic calibration problem by exploiting multiple features, which are extracted from the point cloud. \item An occlusion-free cylindrical projection algorithm is developed for point cloud data, reducing the edge alignment error by eliminating the low-quality edges influenced by the occlusion effect. \item A cost function is designed to align the edge intensities of the camera images' edge probability acquired from the multi-feature LiDAR point cloud, and propose a gradient ascent method to estimate the unknown extrinsic parameters. \item We compare our proposed Multi-FEAT algorithm with the state-of-the-art targetless calibration methods, using the open-source KITTI dataset \cite{KITTI_2012}, and show our proposed solution outperforms the existing methods even in harsh environments. \end{itemize}
+In this work, we propose our targetless camera-LiDAR calibration pipeline Multi-FEAT: Multi-Feature Edge AlignmenT, which is briefly illustrated in Fig \ref{fig:main}.
+Multi-FEAT leverages multiple features in the field of view (FOV) of LiDAR for better utilization of the laser information and generates an enriched multi-feature edge map through the extraction of various features from the LiDAR point cloud following a cylindrical projection.
+We adopt Grounded Segment Anything Model (Grounded-SAM), a state-of-the-art pipeline that feeds the Segment Anything Model (SAM) \cite{kirillov2023segment} with object detection results from Grounding DINO \cite{liu2023grounding} as prompts, to create instance-level semantic edges from the input images, and enhance them with intensity information.
+The calibration parameters are calculated via optimization of the designed edge alignment target function, which acquires both processed camera and LiDAR edge maps.
+In summary, our key contributions to this work are as follows: \begin{itemize} \item We propose a targetless calibration method called Multi-FEAT, which solves the camera-LiDAR extrinsic calibration problem by exploiting multiple features from point clouds and camera images. \item We convert the 3D-2D association problem into a 2D-2D registration problem, and design a cost function to align the edge intensities from both the camera edge map and the multi-feature LiDAR edge map. \item We compare our proposed Multi-FEAT algorithm with the state-of-the-art targetless calibration methods, using the open-source KITTI dataset \cite{KITTI_2012}, and show that our proposed solution outperforms the existing methods even in harsh environments. \end{itemize}